whiprandolph/bestseller/outline.md

 * You may feel scared of modern weapons and surveillance, and dealing with these requires special care.

 European colonialism kicked off in earnest over 500 years ago, and for 400 years they didn't have electricity, vehicles, airplanes, computers, missiles, or satellites.
-In most cases, I believe many healthy cultures simply didn't know what they were up against -- huge number of people with a variety of emotional troubles, whose leaders had filled them with shame, greed, lazy thinking, and entitlement for centuries.
+In most cases, I believe many healthy nations simply didn't know what they were up against -- huge number of people with a variety of emotional troubles, whose leaders had filled them with shame, greed, lazy thinking, and entitlement for centuries.
 People who tolerate abuse and exploitation as a normal way of life, falling for the same manipulative tricks generation after generation.

 The security situation is definitely the most challenging.
 In the 1700s, the Haudenosaunee

 ## cut

-* leadership stability in healthy/unhealthy cultures
+* leadership stability in healthy/unhealthy nations